Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Next day in Boston for The Driveby Tourist Beginning

 However, before the next day, I had to find a hotel.
 As has been noted, Boston is a very difficult city to drive.
-Finally stopped at a bar that had a parking spot to ask about a hotel.
-One of the employees tried to explain it to me, but after seeing the “deer in the headlights” look from this naive mid-westerner, he said, “follow me, I’m off work now”.
-Soon I was at a decent hotel in a nice part of town.
-Next morning, Faneuil Hall.
+Finally stopped at a bar with a parking spot to ask about a hotel.
+One of the employees tried to explain it to me, but after seeing the “deer in the headlights” look from this naive mid-westerner, he said, “Follow me; I’m off work now.”
+Soon, I was at a decent hotel in a nice part of town.
+The next morning, Faneuil Hall.
 That drive took some aimless driving as well.

 Fenway Park and back to Logan

 Now, imagine it 60 or 70 years later without any pennants hanging out and without the Fenway Park sign (or I didn’t see it).
 Does that look like a baseball stadium?
 I asked someone on the street where to find Fenway.
 She gave me the look again.
 (Naive mid-westerner in Boston!)
 Pointed further down the street.
-There it was, walked down the street and could see the Green Monster.
-(FYI, attended a game here against the Yankees in 2016.)
+There it was; walked down the street and could see the Green Monster.
+(Edit: I attended a game here against the Yankees in 2016.)

 Summary of the Driveby Tourist Beginning